KBNLresearch/jp2view/README.md

 6. java -jar jp2-0.1.0-jar-with-dependencies.jar nl.kb.JP2Reader ../res/balloon.jp2 4

-If all went well, there is now a test.jpg file in the target dir.
+If all went well, there is now a test.jpg file and a test_region.jpg file in the target dir.